cornerstonejs/dicomParser/README.md

 * License is extremely liberal so it could be used in any type of project
 * Only deals with parsing DICOM - no code to actually display the images
-* Designed to work well in a browser
+* Designed to work well in a browser (modern ones at least)
 * Follows modern javascript best practices
 * Has documentation and examples on how to use it
 * Does not hide the underlying data stream from you